AbdullahAljubran/Fashion-MNIST/README.md

 dbscan_model.pkl

-Run the application using Streamlit:
+Then, run the app using Streamlit:

+bash
+Copy
+Edit
 streamlit run app.py
-The application will open in your default web browser
+The app will automatically open in your default web browser.

-Usage
+🚀 Usage
-Click on "Browse files" or drag and drop an image file (PNG, JPG, or JPEG)
+Click on "Browse files" or drag and drop an image (PNG, JPG, JPEG).

-The application will display your uploaded image in a styled frame
+The uploaded image will be displayed in a styled frame.

-View the clustering results from both K-Means and DBSCAN algorithms
+View clustering results from both K-Means and DBSCAN:

-K-Means will always assign the image to a cluster
+K-Means will always assign a cluster label.

-DBSCAN might classify the image as an outlier (cluster -1) if it doesn't fit well in any cluster
+DBSCAN might classify the image as an outlier (cluster -1).

-Features
+✨ Features
-Clean, responsive interface with custom styling
+🖼️ Clean, responsive interface with custom styling

-Handles image preprocessing automatically
+🧠 Automatic image preprocessing

-Displays results in an easy-to-understand format
+📊 Clustering results displayed in a user-friendly format

-Works with various image formats
+🌐 Supports multiple image formats